Best-Selling Author Teams Up With MySpace For Exclusive Movie

 Note though, that for licensing purposes, it is unlikely that Gears will ever allow you to view MySpace video or music offline.
 For that, you might want to check out some of the solutions posted here [link to other article].
 For now, it seems that the integration is limited to MySpace mail.

 Hopefully, as the MySpace-Google relationship develops MySpace will become even more and more user-friendly as Google gains more sophisticated features.
-Stay tuned to see how Google’s partnershp can improve your MySpace layouts.
+Stay tuned to see how Google

 seperator